New York names facilities that treated drug-resistant fungus, Candida auris

-NEW YORK CITY (WABC) -- New York is the first state to release the names of medical facilities that have treated patients with a deadly, drug-resistant fungus that is spreading.
+Roughly one out of three patients who catch the bug will die, according to doctors at the Centers for Disease Control.

+Prior to 2013, doctors were not aware of the fungus that appeared suddenly at various locations around the globe and spread quickly, particularly in New York, which has seen more cases than any other state.

-The New York Times reported Wednesday that 64 hospitals, 103 long-term care nursing homes, a long-term care hospital and three hospice units in New York have cared for patients with an especially virulent germ called Candida auris.
-Most of the patients were in Manhattan, Brooklyn and Queens.
+The identified 64 hospitals, 103 long-term care nursing homes, a long-term care hospital, and three hospice units in New York that have cared for patients with the fungus.

-The Times says New York health officials disclosed the names of the facilities because Candida auris has been spreading quickly.

-Michael Craig, an antibiotic resistance expert for the Centers for Disease Control and Prevention, told the newspaper that someone in the United States dies of a resistant infection every 15 minutes.
+Data from the health department indicates roughly two out of three cases occurred in Brooklyn.

+Back in May, 7 On Your Side Investigates reported on the bug's spread.
+And in September, 7 On Your Side investigates was among the first to identify a facility in New York encountering patients with the disease even as the state refused to release a list of impacted facilities.

 "It's a very serious health threat," said Dr. Irwin Redlener, Columbia University professor and an expert on public health policy.
 "It's a superbug, meaning resistant to all-known antibiotics."